 The most recent update to these models was in March 2019, when the iMac got a hardware update to newer Intel processors, faster memory and new GPU options.
 These changes were announced after a two-year stretch without updates.
 If there is no redesign announced, we expect the current models to continue selling through the end of the year, with no change in price.

-New models, however, could significantly change both the screen size options – almost definitely moving toward larger displays – and the price.
+New models, however, could significantly change both the screen size options and the price.
+The latest rumor suggests that a 23-inch model is coming in 2020.
 Apple rarely shies away from raising prices, especially when it can point to new technologies and design elements to justify a higher price tag.

 iMac 2020 redesign